Keszi94/gamer_corner/README.md

 * The games avaliable to play within teams.
 * A way for people to contact the Cafe for more in depth information.
 * Providing an easy way to sign-up for future events and new teams.
+* Informing visitors on the new table order system the Cafe is using.

 ## User Stories